Seven steps to social media success

 Step 1 – Decide where you want to be and think about where your typical customer “hangs out” on social media

-Facebook is the biggest player, with over one billion active Facebook users, but the users are increasing in age, with the younger social media users looking elsewhere.
+Facebook is the biggest player, with 2.7 billion monthly active users in 2022.

 LinkedIn is for professionals, where you can take your face-to-face networking and direct B2B marketing online.